Install GitOps Runtime alongside Community Argo CD

 - Commit the application to the Git Source for viewing and management in Codefresh

-If you have already added a Git Source as part of the Hybrid GitOps Runtime installation procedure, skip this step.
+If you have already added a Git Source as part of the GitOps Runtime installation procedure, skip this step.

 Otherwise, add a Git Source to the GitOps Runtime to which you can commit your applications.
 A Git Source is a Git repository managed by Codefresh as an Argo CD Application.
 Read about Git Sources.